CirroBuild/FrostiDocs/docs/reference/sql/join.md

 ASOF JOIN (asks timestamp (ts));
 ```

-The query above assumes that there is only one instrument in `BIDS` and `ASKS`
+The query above assumes that there is only one instrument in `bids` and `asks`
 tables and therefore does not use the optional `ON` clause.
 If both tables store
 data for multiple instruments `ON` clause will allow you to find bids for asks
 with matching instrument value: